ShilpiGupta1701/Codepen-App/README.md

 # CodePen React Website

-This is a simple website built using React and hosted on CodePen.
+This is a simple website built using React ,Codepen.

 ## Overview